Generic Name: Ketoconazole (Systemic) (kee toe KOE na zole)

 - Avoid drinking alcohol while taking ketoconazole (systemic).

 - This medicine may lower testosterone levels.
 This may cause enlarged breasts, not able to get an erection, or low sperm counts.
 Testosterone levels go back to normal after ketoconazole (systemic) is stopped.
 Call the doctor if any of these effects occur.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using ketoconazole (systemic) while you are pregnant.

 How is this medicine (Ketoconazole) best taken?

 - Talk with your doctor if you are also taking antacids, cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine.
 You may need to take ketoconazole (systemic) with an acidic drink like non-diet cola.

-- Do not take aluminum hydroxide within 1 hour before or 2 hours after you take ketoconazole (systemic).
+- Do not take antacids within 1 hour before or 2 hours after you take ketoconazole (systemic).

 - Keep taking ketoconazole (systemic) as you have been told by your doctor or other health care provider, even if you feel well.

 - Take ketoconazole (systemic) at the same time of day.

 What do I do if I miss a dose?